Civil society: Democracy

 Others, however, have questioned the link between civil society and robust democracy.
 As Thomas Carothers points out, civil societies do not necessarily form for worthy reasons nor do they necessarily promote democratic values.
 For example, Sheri Berman argued that civil society organizations can actually be used to mobilize people against democracy.
 This was evident in fall of the Weimar Republic in Germany.
-The Weimar Republic’s failure to address the ravages of economic depression, and domestic struggles, led to the creation of a multitude of German civil societies.
+The Weimar Republic's failure to address the ravages of economic depression, and domestic struggles, led to the creation of a multitude of German civil societies.
 A defining and arguable fatal flaw of these groups was they reinforced societal conflicts and differences among Germans.
 This separation of German society into individual social groups meant they were incredibly vulnerable to nationalist ideals.
 Nazis infiltrated these discontent groups where they eventually became the backbone and foundation for the party and its propaganda.
-As a result, the Nazi party transformed itself from a place of political irrelevancy to the largest party in the German Reichstag after the 1932 elections.
-Contrary to Putnam’s argument, in this instance, a dense civil society network had damaged democracy.
+As a result, the Nazi party transformed itself from a place of political irrelevancy in 1928 where they had won 2.63% of the votes to the largest party in the German Reichstag after the 1932 elections.
+Contrary to Putnam's argument, in this instance, a dense civil society network had damaged democracy.
 The Nazi Party exploited the societal organization of Germany ultimately leading to the fall of the nation's first ever republic.

 Even in well-established democracies, the proliferation of special interest groups—which signal a strong civil society—can potentially impede the functioning of representative institutions and distort policy outcomes in favor of the wealthy, well-connected, or well-organized.
 Moreover, based on survey data collected by Kenneth Newton, there is little evidence that social and political trust overlap, which renders the relationship between the strength of civil society and democracy obsolete.
 Indeed, as Larry Diamond asserts, in order to understand the multitude of ways civil society can serve democracy, it is also necessary to understand the tensions and contradictions civil society generates for democracy.

 In the United States, Tocqueville states that the tendency to form associations that would manifest into civil societies has propelled its success as a democratic government.
 Putnam argues that the strength of civil societies in the U.S. have historically brought more social trust and more social capital for citizens.
 Others state that a dependence on civil societies can lead citizens to question the effectiveness of the U.S. government and can create instability by dividing society.